zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

    importCertificateAuthorities:
      - "zOSMFCA"
 ```

+If you would like to use this example in your Zowe configuration YAML file, you just need to replace four fields with your own ones.

+1. Replace `ZoweKeyringZOSMF` with the your own key ring name.
+2. Replace 'IZUSVR' with the user name who is the owner of the existing certificate.
+3. Replace 'DefaultzOSMFCert.IZUDFLT' with the label of the existing certificate you're connecting to (which is owned by the user ID above).
+4. Replace `zOSMFCA` with the certificate authority that is used to sign the certificate used in step 3.

 ## Scenario 5: Use a z/OS keyring-based keystore and import a certificate stored in a data set